Drug-Induced QTc Interval Prolongation

 • Age over 65 years.

-• Renal or hepatic impairment can lead to high drug concentrations of drugs that prolong QTc.
+• Renal or hepatic impairment can lead to higher drug concentrations of drugs that prolong QTc.

 • Two or more drugs that cause QTc prolongation independently will have an additive effect and increase the risk of TdP.

-• One or more drugs may cause electrolyte disturbance (e.g. diuretics, β-agonists, proton pump inhibitors), bradycardia (e.g. β-blockers, donepezil) or other effects that predispose the individual to the QTc prolonging effects of another drug.
+• One or more drugs may cause electrolyte disturbance (e.g. diuretics, b-agonists, proton pump inhibitors), bradycardia (e.g. b-blockers, donepezil) or other effects that predispose the individual to the QTc prolonging effects of another drug.

-Some drugs that can prolong the QTc interval:
+Some drugs that can prolong the QTc interval.
+Table is not exhaustive.1–3

-Most antipsychotics have a dose related risk of QTc prolongation
+Antipsychotic Chlorpromazine*, haloperidol*.
+Most antipsychotics have a dose related risk.

 Prevention of Drug-Induced QTc Prolongation